This box is not visible in the printed version.

 These are typically private investors who are investing their own money.
 We require source of funds evidence if the individual has provided £50,000 (or equivalent in foreign currency) or more of the funding for the acquisition or ongoing investment.
 Evidence of the individual’s source of funds will depend on what the source of funds is but examples include bank statements, investment portfolio statements and P60s.

-These investors are typically entities that are using their own money to fund the investment.
-For these investors we need to know when they were created or incorporated, what jurisdiction they are registered in and we require source of funds evidence if they have been:
+These investors are typically entities using their own money to fund the investment.
+For these investors we need to know when they were created or incorporated, what jurisdiction they are registered in, and we require source of funds evidence if they have been:

 Typically for established entities the latest set of filed financial statements can be sufficient evidence.
 For recently established entities, evidence of how the entity has been funded is required.